nayan98/todo-app-express/README.md

     npm run start

 ### MongoDB
-Atlas (cloud hosted) is used for MongoDB.
+MongoDB Atlas a fully-managed cloud database is used in the app.

 ### Configuration
 Set up a .env file